deutschebank/fluxnova-docs-manual/content/update/minor/75-to-76/_index.md

     }
 </style>

-This document guides you through the update from Camunda `7.5.x` to `7.6.0`.
+This document guides you through the update from Flowave `7.5.x` to `7.6.0`.
 It covers these use cases:

 1. For administrators and developers: [Database Update]({{< relref "#database-updates" >}})
 2. For administrators and developers: [Full Distribution Update]({{< relref "#full-distribution" >}})